 If you just finished all of the minimum requirements of a level within our Lindy Hop Classes and you are wondering if you should move up to the next level of classes then this resource is for you!
 While this guide is a useful tool we always recommend talking to a Boston Lindy Hop instructor before/after classes as well so you can get an informed second opinion of which level of classes will help you progress the most.

 Moving from Level 1 to Level 2

-Level 1 is our introductory class series to Lindy Hop and has six-hours of class.
+Level 1 is our introductory class series to Lindy Hop and has six or more hours of class.
 It is recommended and common among students to take this class multiple times because it contains foundational concepts and material that the rest of our classes build upon.

 Lindy 2 Minimum Requirements